Military history of France during World War II: Legion of French Volunteers Against Bolshevism (1941–1943)

 The French State sent an expeditionary force, called Legion of French Volunteers Against Bolshevism (Légion des Volontaires Français Contre le Bolchevisme) (LVF), to fight the Soviet Red Army alongside the German Wehrmacht on the Eastern Front.
-This volunteer unit, including old men and 15-year-old children as evidenced by Nazi propaganda archives, took part in Operation Barbarossa, the German invasion of the Soviet Union, beginning November 1941.
+This volunteer unit, including old men and 15-year-old children as evidenced by Nazi propaganda archives,File:Bundesarchiv Bild 101I-141-1291-02, Russland, 15-jähriger der französischen Legion.jpg – Wikimedia Commons took part in Operation Barbarossa, the German invasion of the Soviet Union, beginning November 1941.

 The German designation for the LVF was Infanterie-Regiment 638 ("638th Infantry Regiment") and it served under Field Marshal Günther von Kluge, commander of the German 4th Army.
 It fought in the Battle of Diut'kovo (maybe Dyatkovo), part of the Battle of Moscow, and the Battle of Berezina, as hinted by its flag.
 It suffered extremely high casualties due to combat and frostbite.

 Vichy French Sturmbataillon Charlemagne last defenders of Berlin (April–May 1945)

 The Vichy French SS battalion Charlemagne (remains of the French SS Division Charlemagne) under Hauptsturmführer (Captain) Henri Fenet was among the last defenders of the Nazi German capital, fighting against Soviet forces during the Battle of Berlin in April–May 1945.